A dynamical systems perspective on the thermodynamics of late-time cosmology: Thermodynamical aspects on phase space

 \section{Thermodynamical aspects on phase space}

 The key advantage of dynamical system analysis of cosmological models is that it can explore all viable evolutions of the universe, independent of the initial conditions.
 Consequently, this approach allows one to identify the asymptotic fate of the universe in both past and future, and can characterize the transient phases.
 The dynamical system for the cosmological constant model and quintessence models of dark energy are extensively studied in the literature, see, e.g.,~\cite{Bahamonde:2018pr, Coley:2003mj, copeland2006dynamics} and references therein for further details.
-Here we briefly outline the aspects of this analysis relevant to the present discussion.
+We should note that while standard dynamical system analysis evaluates stability at the background level, the inclusion of perturbations can sometimes alter the stability criteria of these critical points~\cite{Basilakos:2019dof}.
+Here we briefly outline the aspects of the phase space analysis for the background evolution relevant to the present discussion.

 In general, a universe containing $n$ matter degrees of freedom is described by a phase space of $n-1$ dimensions, where each dimensionless phase space coordinate represents the fractional energy contribution of a specific matter component.
 The Hamiltonian constraint, or equivalently the Friedmann equation, reduces the dimensionality of the phase space by imposing an additional relation among these variables.
 The Raychaudhuri and the continuity equations of the matter sector leads to an autonomous system of linear differential equations that governs the evolution of the universe in the phase space.
 Given a set of initial energy budgets, the evolution of the universe is then represented as an orbit on this phase space.